seraermolenko/Bloom/README.md

 ## Bloom

-Do you find it hard to keep your plants alive?
-Are you curious about the plants your friends are growing?
-Bloom is a web-based plant management and self-watering automation application designed to make gardening effortless and enjoyable.
+Bloom is set to be a plant management and self-watering automation application designed to make gardening effortless and enjoyable.
 With Bloom, you can create and manage personal gardens, access detailed plant care information, and even connect with friends to share and explore their gardens.

-Whether you're a seasoned plant enthusiast or a beginner struggling to keep your greenery thriving, Bloom is here to make plant care easier and more interactive than ever.
+Automated watering: When your plant humidity reaches below its intended threshold, bl

 ***In Progress***